waltligon/orangefs/doc/pvfs2-quickstart.md

 ### Unmounting and stopping PVFS2 on a client

-While this is a quick *start* guide, knowing how to cleanly shut things down can be helpful too!
+While this is a quick *start* guide, knowing how to cleanly shut things down can be helpful too\!

-Unmounting a PVFS2 volume is as simple as using "umount":
+Unmounting a PVFS2 volume is as simple as using “umount”:

     gil:~# umount /mnt/pvfs2
     gil:~# mount | grep pvfs2